-The Corporation will not, either directly or indirectly, including through its subsidiaries, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit, in the form of a personal loan to or for any director or executive officer.
+The Corporation will not, either directly or indirectly, extend or maintain credit, arrange for the extension of credit, or renew an extension of credit, in the form of a personal loan to or for any director or member of senior management.

-14. ORIENTATION AND CONTINUATION EDUCATION OF DIRECTORS
+14. ORIENTATION AND CONTINUING EDUCATION OF DIRECTORS

-The holders of the common shares of the Corporation are best served by the Board comprised of individuals who are well versed in modern principles of corporate governance and other subject matters relevant to Board service and who thoroughly comprehend the role and responsibilities of an effective Board in the oversight and management of the Corporation and its subsidiaries.
-The Chairperson of the HR Committee, with the assistance of the Chief Executive Officer, shall develop an orientation and continuing education program for all directors of the Corporation and its subsidiaries.
+The Corporation is best served by the Board comprised of individuals who are well versed in modern principles of corporate governance and other subject matters relevant to Board service and who thoroughly comprehend the role and responsibilities of an effective Board in the oversight and supervision of management of the Corporation.
+The Chairperson of the HR Committee, with the assistance of the CEO, shall develop an orientation and continuing education program for all directors of the Corporation.
 This program will be articulated in a separate director orientation and continuing education policy that will be reviewed by the HR Committee on an annual basis.